keenbug/ReSheet/README.md

 another Block, which is shown below the menu line.

 That is the Selector Block, which gives you the possibility to choose a Block yourself.
-You can choose from the blocks exported in `blocks/blocks.tsx`.
-The input expects a JavaScript expression where the blocks are in scope.
+You can choose from the blocks exported in `blocks/index.tsx`.
+The input expects a JavaScript expression where the blocks from `blocks/index.tsx` are in scope.
 You can also define and use custom Blocks, but you have to do this in a Block where you can define variables (like the `SheetOf` Block).

 After typing a valid Block, for example `JSExpr` or `SheetOf(JSExpr)`, you can see two areas below: a preview of the Block and the state of the block.
 Clicking